Joining the register

 Who we need

-- male blood donors aged between 17 and 40 years old
+- male blood donors who are between 17 and 40 years old

-- females aged between 17 and 40 from black, Asian, minority or mixed ethnic (BAME) backgrounds
+- women who are aged between 17 and 40 and from black, Asian, minority ethnic or mixed (BAME) backgrounds

-We use these criteria to target the donors we are short of on the register.
+We use these criteria to target donors we are short of on the register.

 Why we need these stem cell donors

-Young people - Clinical data tells us that transplants are more successful from younger donors.
+Clinical data shows us that transplants from younger donors are more successful.

-Caucasian men - There are many more women registered than men, but men are asked to donate much more often.
-In fact, last year over 80% of our stem cell donors were men, but they make up only 44% of our potential donors.
+There are many more women registered than men, but men are asked to donate much more often.
+In fact, in 2018 over 80% of our stem cell donors were men, but they only make up 44% of potential donors.

-A range of ethnic groups - Caucasian patients are able to find the best possible match in 70% of cases, but for patients from a BAME background this drops starkly to as low as 20%.
-This is why we recruit both men and women from these backgrounds.
+Caucasian patients are able to find the best possible match in 70% of cases.
+For people from BAME backgrounds, this drops to as low as 20%.
+This is why we recruit both men and women from BAME backgrounds.